infoiconvivek/haply/wp-content/plugins/google-language-translator/readme.txt

 Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==
+= 6.0.20 =
+* Fix for translation issue from toolbar language selector when layout is set SIMPLE
+* Hide text highlight on translated version
+* Nonce check added for ignoring admin notices

 = 6.0.19 =
 * Fix for invisible dropdown selector